 Temporary Instructional Designer

 Franklin University is seeking a temporary, part-time Instructional Designer to support our International Institute for Innovative Instruction.
-In collaboration with faculty and content experts, the successful candidate will work 20-25 hours per week beginning in mid-April to apply instructional design methodology and utilize appropriate technology to develop and design curriculum.
-The assignment is currently slated to go through July, 2019 and may be extended dependent upon the needs of the University.
+In collaboration with faculty and content experts, the successful candidate will work 20-25 hours per week beginning in mid-August to apply instructional design methodology and utilize appropriate technology to develop and design curriculum.
+The assignment is currently slated to go through December, 2019 and may be extended dependent upon the needs of the University.
 The selected candidate will need to be onsite two days per week with the remainder of the work being accomplished remotely.

 Requirements include a Master’s Degree in Instructional Design, Instructional Technology, Training and Development, or related field; with a minimum of 2 years of experience developing curriculum, training, or technical documentation.